AI-Assisted Subsurface Intelligence & Sparse-Data Reconstruction

 Each realization is sampled independently to produce:

-- Sparse IC observations
+- Sparse Ic observations

 - Observation masks